-We have eight things you should know about the Shield Android TV, whether you're still thinking about picking one up or already have it home and hooked up.
+We have nine things you should know about the Shield Android TV, whether you're still thinking about picking one up or already have it at home.

 When you buy a Shield Android TV you're not just stuck with what's included in the box — dual USB 3.0 ports on the back and Bluetooth inside let you expand it in many ways.
-When it comes to adding extra peripherals to the box, if it has a USB port then you can pretty much count on it working.
-Whether that's a keyboard and a mouse, a USB flash or hard drive, gaming joystick or web cam — plug it in and it'll work.
+When it comes to adding extra peripherals to the box, if it has a USB-A plug then you can pretty much count on it working.
+Whether that's a keyboard and a mouse, a USB flash or hard drive, gaming joystick or web cam — plug it in and it'll play nice.

-That also extends to Bluetooth, where you can pair your own game controller even if it isn't from NVIDIA.
+That also extends to Bluetooth, where you can pair a set of headphones or your own game controller even if it isn't from NVIDIA.
 Of course the app or game you intend to use with it will need to support it, but knowing that you can extend your system with other standard peripherals is great.

-The Shield Wireless Controller that comes in the box is pretty great, but it's important to know that if you already have older version of the controller they'll work just fine as well.
-There are minuscule differences between the new and old models of the controller, coming down to new Lollipop-style buttons and a brighter LED on the front.
+The newly redesigned Shield Controller is a big step forward from the original, but it's important to know that if you already have older version of the controller they'll work just fine as well.
+There are differences in the button layouts and overall feel, but everything will interact with the system (and more importantly, games) just how you expect.